dnagir/its/README.md

 end
 ```

-If yes, then this what you really wanted:
+If yes, then this is what you really needed:

 ```ruby
 its(:currency, :us) { should == 'US dollar' }
 its(:currency, :au) { should == 'AU dollar' }
 its(:currency, :uk) { should == 'UK pound' }
 ```

-That's what this gem is for!

 Installation and use
 ==================================================